Coding Standards

 Note that the data could be in the form of scalars, derived types, or any other kind of data structures that are compatible with the target devices.

 If a unit intends to be compatible with offloading options then it must not have any scratch space allocation interspersed with the computation.
-Need for scratch space must either be registered with the framework through SCRATCH keyword in Config file, or the data structure should be declared as allocatable in the Unitname_data.F90 file with appropriate comments as described above.
+Need for scratch space must either be registered with the framework through SCRATCH keyword in Config file, or declared in the Unit_data.F90 file or be included in at least one of the unit’s API interfaces.

 Structure of a Unit